kmcroft13/box-templates/README.md

 Go to developers.box.com to create your Box application.
 This is required for the login and integrations to works properly.
 Once you create the app, you will need to use the client ID and secret to create a Meteor settings file.

 ###Settings file
+You will need to create a Meteor settings.json file and [start your app with it](http://docs.meteor.com/commandline.html#meteordeploy) to initialize the connection with your Box app (among a few other things).
 Your settings file should look like the one below:

 ```JSON
 {